johan--/claude-code-tips/README.md

 I wanted to specifically create a separate tip for this because it's been really amazing for me.
 Whenever there are GitHub Actions CI failures, I just give it to Claude Code and say "dig into this issue, try to find the root cause."
 Sometimes it gives you surface level answers, but if you just keep asking - was it caused by a particular commit, a particular PR, or is it a flaky issue? - it really helps you dig into these nasty issues that are hard to dig into by hand.
 You would need to wade through a bunch of logs and that would be super painful to do manually, but Claude Code is able to handle a lot of that.

 Once you identify what the particular problem was, you can just create a draft PR and go through some of the tips I mentioned earlier - check the output, make sure it looks good, let it verify its own outputs, and then turn it into a real PR to actually fix the issue.
 It's been working really well for me personally.

-You can sometimes combine some of these things together too.
-For example, if you want to edit one of your PR descriptions, instead of having it edit directly (which it might mess up), you can have it put the content into a local file first, let it edit it, and then let it copy and paste it back into the GitHub PR.
-That works really well.
-Or if you want to do that yourself, you can just ask it to open it in VS Code or give it to you via pbcopy so you can copy and paste it manually.

 ## Tip 29: Keep CLAUDE.md simple and concise